Roger Hedgecock here from KOGO Radio in San Diego and getting a lot of feedback.

 Thank you.

-Um I just had a question.
+I just had a question.

-Now, I'm independent who voted for Bush because I thought he was the best man for the job.
+Now, I'm an independent who voted for Bush because I thought he was the best man for the job.

-Well, you haven't heard that from me, Derek, because if you listened yesterday, I was w going on and on about how I disagreed with Bush on the immigration issue and keeping the borders open.
+Well, you haven't heard that from me, Derek, because if you listened yesterday, I was going on and on about how I disagreed with Bush on the immigration issue and keeping the borders open.

-Um I'm not I'm not talking about the border.
+Well, I'm not talking about the border.

-I'm talking about specifically when it comes to Iraq and the quote unquote war on terror.
+I'm talking about specifically when it comes to Iraq and the quote-unquote war on terror.

 I don't understand that.

-I just think that's a good thing.
+I don't think that's a good idea.

-I mean, I haven't been a hundred percent.
+I mean, I haven't been 100%.

-I'm I'm not saying a hundred percent.
+I'm not saying 100%.

 I wouldn't say a litmus test per se.

-What like okay, for example, I believe that the entire reason we're in Iraq is because we could not immediately place hands on bin Laden.
+Like, okay, for example, I believe that the entire reason we're in Iraq is because we could not immediately place hands on bin Laden.

 Yeah.